Ihsoj-Mahos/WiDS-QML/README.md

 # *Coding so far* :
 1. Completed problems 1, 2, 3.
 2. "Twist" problem is in progress
 3. Added a notebook to list different functionalities offered in Qiskit.
-[This](https://github.com/Ihsoj-Mahos/WiDS-QML/blob/master/Week%201/QML_Intro.ipynb) can be referred by people unfamiliar with QML (like I was :p)
+[This](https://github.com/Ihsoj-Mahos/WiDS-QML/blob/master/Week%201/QML_Intro.ipynb) can be referred by people unfamiliar with QC (like I was :p)

 # *Paper reading* :
 1. Completed reading the [paper](https://arxiv.org/abs/1409.3097)

 # *Report* :
-1. Yet to start
+1. In progress